LewisBroadhurst/SmartContractSecurity/CTFs/RACE/17/Solution.md

 (D): If called internally

 A) A, B
+How does it revert for "If insufficient ETH was sent with the call"?

+How does it revert for "If the caller has insufficient WETH balance"?

 [Q2] What issues pertain to the deposit() function?
 (A): Funds can be drained through re-entrancy